 Even though she’s not an expert at DIY, she overcomes this objection by sharing she gets help from her dad, learns from YouTube, and more.
 Great way to connect and set expectations with the audience.

 Then, she also interlinks other content on her blog to help visitors find what they might be interested in.
 Plus, she does a good job using multiple call-to-actions to invite visitors to follow her on social media — a great way to build a community.
+This is the ultimate blog post example to learn from.

 Then she proceeds to show her passion of helping teachers through her eBooks and write-ups.
 In the end, she talks about the things she loves, and in the list, she includes her husband, too.
 That way she includes everything that makes a great intro post.

 “The Blog Begins” — it’s a great first blog post example that starts with a catchy headline, and quickly molds into telling the story and setting expectations for the future updates.
+For those looking for first blog post ideas, this stands as a shining example.

 The choice of words is simple.
 The length of the intro is fairly short and to the point, one of the things that makes the intro unique and showcases the personality of the blog.